Table of contents

 Steps to protect yourself and report fraudulent phone numbers

-If you suspect you have been contacted by a scammer, hang up and search the phone number using Cybertrace’s SPNL tool.
+If you suspect you have been contacted by a scammer.
+Hang up and search the phone number using Cybertrace’s SPNL tool.
 This will indicate whether there are identifiable scam risks.

 Can Cybertrace Help Me Find More Information About a Phone Number?